HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Probably not an independent clinical picture but a group of related diseases with or without parathormone resistance (pseudohypoparathyroidism).
+Probably not an independent clinical picture.
+This term refers to a group of related, often autosomal-dominantly inherited diseases with or without parathyroid resistance (pseudohypoparathyroidism).

 You might also be interested in